Skip to main content

 What Actually Happened

 After the power surge, the ASUS booted before OPNsense came back online.
-DHCP timeout → fell back to its default static IP of 192.168.0.108.
-OPNsense eventually came up, but the ASUS already had its fallback IP and stuck with it.
+DHCP timeout led it to fall back to an old static management address.
+OPNsense eventually came up, but the ASUS had already settled on the fallback address.

 The Fix